vsimakhin/web-logbook/README.md

 # New features/Issues

-In case you'd like to add some other features for the logbook or you found a bug, please open an "issue" here https://github.com/vsimakhin/web-logbook/issues with a description.
-I cannot promise I'll implement it or fix at a reasonable time but at least I can take a look.
+In case you'd like to add some other features to the logbook or you found a bug, please open an "issue" here https://github.com/vsimakhin/web-logbook/issues with a description.
+I cannot promise I'll implement it or fix it at a reasonable time but at least I can take a look.

 # Used libraries